ONElua/AutoPlugin2/README.md

 Download the  *([font.pgf](https://github.com/ONElua/Autoplugin2/blob/master/font/font.pgf)).* and insert it in the path **ux0:data/Autoplugin2/font** (Remember if the font folder does not exist you have to create it)
 This fixes missing non-standard characters, not found at english charset.
 Those will show as "_" instead of the unusual letter.

+### Changelog 2.09 ###
+++ Fix Vitacheat plugins for 3.65/3.60
+++ Added Iostaging, vitapad and alienhook plugins
+++ Section HD patches and DLC Unlocker: Here you will find the HD plugins for persona 4 golden and catherine.
+Also the Alien Shooter DLC Unlocker plugin.
+++ Section Customize plugins: Here you can customize some plugins that you have installed: Autoboot, Custom Warning, Custom Boot Splash, Quickmenu Plus, Trimpose

 ### Changelog 2.08 ###
 - Re-Added plugins updates for autoplugin II v2.00+
 -  Fix plugins updates with the Catherine: Full Body HD, Persona 4 Golden HD and Vita Nearest Neighbour.